At least 20 dead as north Mali factions clash

 Another MNLA member said the clash started because of its refusal to back the sharia law which Ansar Dine, the MUJWA and others are already seeking to impose in the north, a sharp contrast to the moderate local version of Islam.

+Tensions had been further brought to a head on Tuesday when the MNLA accused Islamists of encouraging local youths to march in protest at the killing of a local councillor blamed on MNLA forces.
+At least two people died in the protests, with residents saying MNLA fighters shot into the crowd.

-(Reporting by Bate Felix in Dakar; Laurent Prieur in Nouakchott; Writing by Mark John; Editing by Michael Roddy)
+(Reporting by Bate Felix in Dakar; Laurent Prieur in Nouakchott; Writing by Mark John; Editing by Andrew Heavens)

 PARIS Anti-police protests in the aftermath of alleged police brutality in a Paris suburb earlier this month descended into violence in the French capital on Wednesday night.